 Separating Your Money

 Separating your business money from your personal money is central to a money management strategy.
 You should have both a business and personal checking account.
-Although freelancers working as sole proprietors technically take a draw from the business instead of an actual salary, consider drawing a set amount each week or every other week.
+Although freelancers operating a sole proprietorship technically take a draw from the business instead of an actual salary, consider drawing a set amount each week or every other week.
 It helps to make things much more predicable and makes it easier to manage your personal money.

 When a project deposit comes in, set it aside in a kind of escrow account and hold it until the project is either well under way or, even better, completed.
 Sure, it can be a tough thing to do, but if you adequately capitalized your business at its startup, you won’t need to completely rely on project revenue to pay your personal and business bills.
 That usually means having at least three to four months worth of working capital when you launch your business.
 Keeping these funds out of your daily finances also ensures that you’ll have the money if something goes awry and you need to make a refund.
 It happens.
 A project gets cancelled for some reason before it really starts.
 The client suddenly turns into a nightmare and you’d rather not work with them.
 Of course, you could make your deposits non-refundable, but that can turn clients away.